samxiaowastaken/aFlieCounter/README.md

 # aFlieCounter
-a tool written in python.(It's socks)
+a tool written in python.
-JUST FOR TESTING,IT IS NOT VERY CONVENENT FOR DAILY USE
+I wrote it just for fun LOL

 WHAT IT IS FOR?
 =================================================
-This program will help teachers count the .txt files easiler it's not useful because it will use SO MUCH MEMORIES and used SO MUCH WHILES,also,it will couse errors when using the exe.
+This program will help teachers count the .txt files easiler it's not useful because it will use too much RAM,also,it crash regularly.

 HOW TO USE IT?
 =================================================